victoriaolanipekun/SEI56-Project-3/README.md

 <h4>Controllers</h4>

-Next I created controllers to enable the user add and delete drinks from the cart.
+Next I created controllers to enable the user to add and delete drinks from the cart.
 The code snippet below shows the function used to add a drink to the cart.
 The `findById` method was used to find a single drink by its id.

 ```javascript